shortlab/2025-pamadeo-SB-thesis/README.md

 "The Effect of Simultaneous Proton Irradiation and Corrosion on Stainless Steel exposed to Liquid Lead-Bismuth at 675°C"

-Sample Images: SEM images of all 3 samples ("Main Images") and selected areas near the surface ("Surface Selection Images") at different percents of total image thickness
+['Sample-Images'](Sample-Images/): SEM images of all 3 samples ("Main Images") and selected areas near the surface ("Surface Selection Images") at different percents of total image thickness

 Stastical_Analyses_Corrosion: .ijm file to process the thresholded images in FIJI and output the corrosion depth